- Zoning Overview

 To edit a zone, select it in the Zoning Manager and click Edit.

-You can also use our Edit Object/Block Data tool to select a Zoning area you've already placed in your drawing.
-This tool opens a pickbox, which you can use to select an area in your drawing to edit.
+You can also use our Edit Object/Block Data tool to select a zone you've already placed in your drawing.
+This tool opens a pickbox, which you can use to select a zone in your drawing to edit.

 The Edit Zone dialog box will open.

 Here, you can make any necessary changes or additions to the zone.

 For a breakdown of information you can add or change, see Adding or Editing Data above.

 Selecting a New Hatch or Color

 To select a new hatch or color for the zone, click the Symbol area.